REALSTEVEIG/Artech-Portfolio/README.md

 3. **Access the Application:**
    Open `http://localhost:3000` in your browser to see the list of projects and navigate to the project detail pages.

----

-## Conclusion

-This project is fully functional and includes:

-- FastAPI backend with a `/projects` API.
-- React frontend that fetches and displays project data.
-- Project detail pages and search functionality.
-- Responsive design with animations and transitions.
 ```